 PRC Magma was established to engage in the business of exploration, development, and processing of renewable and non-renewable energy resources, including but not limited to wind power, solar power, hydropower, biofuels, biomass, and coal; exploration, mining and processing of metalliferous and non-metalliferous mineral and ore resources; trading and supply of energy and mineral resources; and generation of electric power using energy resources.
-In March 2010, the PRC Magma was awarded a Geothermal Renewable Energy Service Contract (GRESC) for Bontoc Mainit-Sadanga in Mountain Province and Buguias-Tinoc in Benguet and Ifugao Provinces.
-Remote sensing studies and re-evaluation of previous studies were conducted which highlighted potential geothermal prospect areas that warrant further investigation.
-Interpretations of processed Shuttle Radar Topology Mission (SRTM) Imageries were also performed.
-The two (2) GRESCs were given a five-year Pre-Development Stage until 24 March 2015.
-On November 2015, the DOE sent a letter to inform PRC-Magma that the service contracts were automatically terminated due to the delays in the implementation of the approved work program and failure to make any discovery before the end of the fifth (5th) Contract Year.
+In 2010, PRC Magma was awarded a Geothermal Renewable Energy Service Contract (GRESC) for Bontoc Mainit-Sadanga in Mountain Province and Buguias-Tinoc in Benguet and Ifugao Provinces.
+In 2015, the service contracts were terminated due to the delays in the implementation of the approved work program and failure to make any discovery before the end of the fifth (5th) Contract Year.